castorini/perm-sc/README.md

 ## Paper Replication

 For reproducing the sorting tasks, see `notebooks/sorting-tasks.ipynb`.
+Our passage ranking implementation will be checked in shortly.
+In the meantime, try extending the RankGPT codebase with this one!

 ## Citation
 ```